-OILY WASTE means those materials containing crude oil, condensate, or other material, such as soil, frac sand, drilling fluids, cuttings, and pit sludge that contain hydrocarbons.
+OILY WASTE means those materials containing unrefined petroleum hydrocarbons in concentrations in excess of the concentration levels in Table 915-1.
+Oily waste may include crude oil, condensate, or other materials such as soil, frac sand, drilling fluids, cuttings, and Pit sludge that contain hydrocarbons.

-POLLUTION means man-made or man-induced contamination or other degradation of the physical, chemical, biological, or radiological integrity of air, water, soil, or biological resource that is not authorized by the Commission's Rules or applicable regulations promulgated by another federal, state, or local government agency.
+POLLUTION means anthropogenic contamination or other degradation of the physical, chemical, biological, or radiological integrity of air, water, soil, or biological resources that is not authorized or allowed by the Commission's Rules or applicable regulations promulgated by another federal, state, or Local Government agency.